 Demonstrator: Ayon Ibrahim

-To begin, prepare a 0.1 percent gelatin solution by diluting 25 milliliters of 2 percent gelatin stock in 500 milliliters of PBS [1].
+To begin, prepare a 0.1 percent gelatin solution by adding 25 milliliters of 2 percent gelatin stock to 475 milliliters of PBS [1].
 Mix the gelatin solution thoroughly [2] and filter-sterilize it using a 0.2-micrometer vacuum filter or autoclave [3].

-WIDE: Talent pouring 25 milliliters of gelatin to a bottle containing 500 milliliters of PBS.
+WIDE: Talent pouring 25 milliliters of gelatin to a bottle containing 475 milliliters of PBS.